demisto/content/Packs/CommonScripts/Scripts/GetEntries/README.md

-Collect entries matching to the conditions in the war room
+Collect entries matching to the conditions in the war room.

 ## Script Data